Computable randomness and betting for computable probability spaces: Almost-everywhere decidable cell decompositions

-Also notice that if $A$ and $B$ are a.e.~decidable, then the Boolean operations $\mathcal{X}\smallsetminus A,A\cap B$ and $A\cup B$ are a.e.~decidable with codes computable from the codes for $A$ and $B$. \begin{defn}[Inspired by Hoyrup and Rojas \cite{Hoyrup2009}] Let $(\mathcal{X},\mu)$ be a computable probability space, and let $\mathcal{A}=(A_{i})$ be a uniformly computable sequence of a.e.~decidable sets.
-Let $\mathcal{B}$ be the closure of $\mathcal{A}$ under finite Boolean combinations.
-We say $\mathcal{A}$ is an \noun{(a.e.~decidable) generator} of $(\mathcal{X},\mu)$ if given a $\Sigma_{1}^{0}$ set $U\subseteq\mathcal{X}$ one can find (effectively from the code of $U$) a c.e.~family $\{B_{j}\}$ of sets in $\mathcal{B}$ (where $\{B_{j}\}$ is possibly finite or empty) such that $U=\sum_{j}B_{j}$ a.e. \end{defn} Notice each generator generates the Borel sigma-algebra of $\mathcal{X}$ up to a $\mu$-null set.
-Hoyrup and Rojas \cite{Hoyrup2009} show that not only does such a generator $\mathcal{A}$ exist for each $(\mathcal{X},\mu)$, but it can be taken to be a basis of the topology, hence they call $\mathcal{A}$ a ``basis of almost decidable sets''.
+\begin{defn}[Inspired by Hoyrup and Rojas \cite{Hoyrup2009}] Let $(\mathcal{X},\mu)$ be a computable probability space, and let $\mathcal{A}=\{A_{i}\}_{i\in\mathbb{N}}$ be a computably indexed family of a.e.~decidable sets.
+Let the computably indexed family $\mathcal{B}=\{B_{i}\}_{i\in\mathbb{N}}$ be the closure of $\mathcal{A}$ under finite Boolean combinations.
+We say $\mathcal{A}$ is an \noun{a.e.~decidable generator} (or \noun{generator} for short) of $(\mathcal{X},\mu)$ if given a $\Sigma_{1}^{0}$ set $U\subseteq\mathcal{X}$ one can find (effectively from the code of $U$) a c.e.~set $I$ of indices (possibly finite or empty) such that $U=\bigcup_{i\in I}B_{i}$ $\mu$-a.e. \end{defn} Such a family $\mathcal{A}$ is called a ``generator'' of $(\mathcal{X},\mu)$ since it generates the measure algebra of $\mu$.\footnote{Recall, that the measure algebra of $(\mathcal{X},\mu)$ is the set of equivalence classes of Borel measurable sets under $\mu$-a.e.\ equivalence.
+(This is an algebra since it contains (the equivalence class of) $\varnothing$ and is closed under the operations of countable union and complement.)
+Closing $\mathcal{A}$ under the countable unions generates all (equivalence classes of) open sets.
+Therefore, closing $\mathcal{A}$ under countable unions and complements generates all (equivalence classes of) measurable sets.} Hoyrup and Rojas \cite{Hoyrup2009} show that not only does such a generator $\mathcal{A}$ exist for each $(\mathcal{X},\mu)$, but it can be taken to be a basis of the topology, hence they call $\mathcal{A}$ a ``basis of almost decidable sets''.
 I will not require that $\mathcal{A}$ is a basis. \begin{thm}[Hoyrup and Rojas \cite{Hoyrup2009}] Let $(\mathcal{X},\mu)$ be a computable probability space.
-There exists an a.e.~decidable generator $\mathcal{A}$ of $(\mathcal{X},\mu)$.
-Further, $\mathcal{A}$ is computable from $(\mathcal{X},\mu)$. \end{thm} The main idea of the proof for Theorem~\ref{thm:a.e.- decidable-repr} is to start with the collection of basic open balls centered at simple points with rational radii.
-While, these may not have null boundary, a basic diagonalization argument (similar to the proof of the Baire category theory, see \cite{Brattka2001}) can be used to calculate a set of radii approaching zero for each simple point such that the resulting ball is a.e.~decidable.
+There exists an a.e.~decidable generator $\mathcal{A}$ of $(\mathcal{X},\mu)$, which is computable uniformly from (the code for) $(\mathcal{X},\mu)$. \end{thm} The main idea of the proof for Theorem~\ref{thm:a.e.- decidable-repr} is to start with the collection of basic open balls centered at simple points with rational radii.
+While, these may not have null boundary, a basic diagonalization argument (similar to the proof of the Baire category theory, see \cite{Brattka2001}) can be used to calculate a set of radii approaching zero for each simple point such that the resulting balls are all a.e.~decidable.
 Similar arguments have been given by Bosserhoff \cite{Bosserhoff2008} and Gács \cite{Gacs2005}.
 The technique is related to Bishop's theory of profiles \cite[Section 6.4]{Bishop1985} and to ``derandomization'' arguments (see Freer and Roy \cite{Freer2011} for example).